pandeynandancse/dog-breed-classifier-dl-app/README.md

 ## Overview
 This is a simple multi class image classification application developed using keras.
-The trained model can be downloaded which is an image as an input via file upload and then model predicts the class/breed of image/dog.
+The trained model can be downloaded and store it inside models folder with name model_resnet.h5 that takes image as an input via file upload and then model predicts the class/breed of image/dog.

 ## Directory Tree
 ```
+├── models
+|    ├── model_resnet.h5
 ├── static
 |    ├── css
 |    ├── js